pierluigicostanzocg/GDSC6/README.md

 ![](https://gdsc.ce.capgemini.com/static/main_banner-13308435f9f145ca94c843a0a8fc4869.png)

-We invited to build a groundbreaking data and AI model capable of detecting distinct sounds to aid in the identification and monitoring of insect species groups in remote habitats.
-This cutting-edge model aims to revolutionize insect identification, providing valuable insights to expedite and enhance the identification process while safeguarding these vital yet often overlooked species!
+GDSC6 invites participants to create a data and AI model for recognizing specific sounds, aiding in the identification and monitoring of insect species in remote habitats.
+The model aims to improve and expedite the identification process using cost-effective sensors that work day and night.
+Participants have the opportunity to make a positive impact while enhancing their AI skills and gaining certifications and targeted tutorials related to AI and AWS. #AI4Good is the driving force behind this challenge.
-With an overwhelming number of species, identifying insects proves to be an exceptionally complex undertaking.
-However, innovative technology will empower the identification of essential species groups that are challenging to observe or track.
-By utilizing cost-effective sensors that function day and night, our solution will play a crucial role in preserving these tiny yet indispensable creatures!

 # Our solution
 ###### This repository contains the solution by the Team Gandalf the Data-Wise and Aragorn the Code-Master

 ### Getting started
 ____________________